IBM-MIL/BluePic/README.md

 #### Cloudant NoSQL DB

 * cdt_username: This username will be used to identify your created databases.
-From the Application Overview (see Figure 5 above) open the Cloudant NoSQL Instantiating Credentials by clcking on the "Show Credentials" tab of the service box:
+From the Application Overview (see Figure 5 above) open the Cloudant NoSQL Instantiating Credentials by clicking on the "Show Credentials" tab of the service box:

 <p align="center">
 <img src="img/cloudant_credentials.PNG"  alt="Drawing" width=350 border=0 /></p>